 If you enjoy kombucha and are curious about how it’s made, you have landed in the right place.
 In addition to being a refreshing and delicious drink, kombucha has a wide range of health benefits.
 Called the Immortal Health Elixir for thousands of years, kombucha has been gaining in popularity for good reason.
-For more information on it’s benefits, visit out our Bucha What? page.

 4 litre glass brewing vessel